-Because there is extensive evidence that fish-derived Omega-3 EPA and DHA are good for the heart, the American Heart Association recommends consuming the equivalent of about 500 mg per day of EPA and DHA if you are healthy and want to maintain heart health.
-For those with documented coronary heart disease, they recommend 1 gram (1,000 mg) per day, and those with high triglycerides should aim for 2 to 4 grams (2,000 to 4,000 mg) per day.
-If oily fish is lacking from your diet, consider a high-concentration, purity-guaranteed fish oil supplement, and be sure to look at the label to see how much EPA and DHA you are getting.
+And, because scientific research confirms that Omega-3 supplementation promotes heart health by helping to maintain healthy cholesterol, triglyceride and blood pressure levels already within the normal range,* the American Heart Association (AHA) recommends consuming about 500 mg per day of EPA and DHA for people who are healthy and want to maintain good heart health.
+For those with documented coronary heart disease, the AHA recommends 1 gram (1,000 mg) per day, and those with high triglycerides should aim for 2 to 4 grams (2,000 to 4,000 mg) per day.

-*Supportive but not conclusive research shows that consumption of EPA and DHA Omega-3 fatty acids may reduce the risk of coronary heart disease.
+*Supportive but not conclusive research shows that consumption of EPA & DHA Omega-3 fatty acids may reduce the risk of coronary heart disease.